Graph Querying Language¶

 SELECT alias1, alias2, alias3

-Create operations
+Create operations¶

-An INSERT statement expects one of two kinds of element definition that can be aliased for further use:
+An INSERT statement expects one of two kinds of element definition that can

-• node definition
+- node definition

-• relationship definition, which expects a set of source nodes and a set of target nodes
+- relationship definition, which expects a set of source nodes and a set of target nodes

 INSERT